nodepy/nodepy/docs/commands/install.md

 contents being copied.
 Node.py will read this link and continue resolving `require()`s in the target directory (which is your package that you installed with `--develop`).

+Using the `--save` or `--save-dev` options requires a `package.json` in the current working directory to which the new dependencies can be added.
+Note also that the package manifest will be re-written with a strict 2-space indentation.

+The `--recursive` option can be used to make sure dependencies of already satisfied dependencies are satisfied as well.
+This can be useful if you uninstall a dependencies of another package and want to re-install them without remembering them all.